crate/services-docs/docs/tutorials/object.md

 function, automatically splits the URL into its constituent parts upon data insertion.

-To analyze the UTM source, we can directly query these parsed parameters.
+To analyze the UTM source, you can directly query these parsed parameters.
 The goal is to count the occurrences of each UTM source and sort them in descending order.
-This lets us easily gauge marketing effectiveness for different sources, all while taking advantage of CrateDB's powerful generated columns feature.
+This lets you easily gauge marketing effectiveness for different sources, all while taking advantage of CrateDB's powerful generated columns feature.